6 Easy Ways to Fix Media Feature Pack Install Failed

 - Restart Windows after changing your account type to sign in to your admin account.

 After switching to the administrator account, check if you still can’t install Windows Media Feature Pack.
-If necessary, check out this guide dedicated to Control Panel not responding issues.

 2. Install Windows Media Feature Pack via Optional features